Effects Of Long-Term Depression On Mental Health And Treatment Options

 Cardiovascular deterioration

 Researchers have found that people with long-term depression are at risk for cardiovascular deterioration.
-People who experience depression for a more significant period are at higher risk for heart attacks or heart disease.
+People who experience depression for a more significant period are at higher risk of heart attacks or heart disease.
 In addition, once a heart attack has occurred, those with major depressive disorder may find it more difficult to recover.

 Appetite changes